-A: You can now suspend and unsuspend your Bank Independent Debit Card through Independent Express or through the Manage Cards function in Mobile Banking.
+A: You can now suspend and unsuspend your Bank Independent Debit Card through Independent Express or through the Card Management function in Sync Online and Mobile Banking.

 Independent Express: Call (866) 478-5010, choose Option 5, Option 2, then Option 4 and follow the prompts.
 This will temporarily and immediately disable your debit card from being used for in-person or online transactions.
 When you find your card, call back and again choose Option 5, Option 2, then Option 2 and follow the prompts.
 If you do not locate your card, choose from one of the options described below to report your card lost or stolen.

-Mobile Banking: If you have downloaded the Bank Independent Mobile Banking app to your mobile device, simply select the Manage Cards icon, choose the appropriate card, then press Suspend Card.
+Mobile Banking: In Sync Online and Mobile Banking, simply select the Card Management feature from the dashboard, choose the appropriate card, then switch the toggle to deactivate your card.
 This will temporarily and immediately disable your debit card from being used for in-person or online transactions.
-When you find your card, follow the same steps in your Mobile Banking app, but select Unsuspend Card.
+When you find your card, follow the same steps in Sync, to unlock.
 This will restore your debit card services.
-If you do not locate your card, use the Manage Cards icon or the other options described below to report your card lost or stolen.
+If you do not locate your card, use the Card Management feature or the other options described below to report your card lost or stolen.